dimps5790/hello-world/README.md

 # hello-world
 first repository...just a test

-Just learning the basics og Git
+Just learning the basics of Git